 So in this post, we’ll explain exactly what gated content is and plus show you some examples to help inspire you.

 What Is Gated Content?

-Gated content is content that is only accessible after a user fills out a form with their name and email address.
+Gated content is any online asset that is only accessible after a user fills out a form with their name and email address.
 Common gated content forms include white papers, articles, eBooks, and webinars.
-It’s an effective way to capture leads and grow your email list.
+It’s an effective way to boost lead generation and grow your email list.

 Let’s take a look at the most popular WordPress gated content examples.

 Probably one of the more common types of gated content for B2B companies is white papers (ebooks, another one of the items on our list, are typically more B2C as you’ll see them on a lot of bloggers’ or individual publishers’ websites).

 For example, this company helps businesses recruit new employees.
 So, they offer a white paper discussing tips for finding employees that stick around.

 White papers are a great way to establish yourself or your small business as an authority in your space.

 Webinars are a great type of gated content, and they simply work for lead generation.
 You can use pre-recorded videos or webinar software to execute this type of content easily.

 They’re great because you can answer questions to any objectives during the webinar, and give a strong call to action at the end about the next steps with your business (like spending money on your products or services).